csurqunix/linuxmachinemanager/README.md

 Linux Machine Manager is a script for managing some tasks on a Linux Machine using bash, for a teaching purpose.
 It display a menu which let you decide beetween this different tasks :

+## Coming Soon

+### System

 - Display hardware informations about the system
 - Display software informations about the system
 - Make a backup of the MBR and the GRUB configuration file
+- Seeing and installing updates of the Linux operating system, whatever the linux family system is
+- Save the system logs
+- Restore the system logs
+- Save the /home folder
+- Restore the /home folder

+### Network

 - Display of the network configuration
+- Trying to ping a bunch of other machines
 - Sending a file to another machine
-- Seeing and installing updates of the Linux operating system, whatever the linux family system is
 - Proposing to install admin tools and some other stuff
   - pstree, tree, btop, pv,   commands
   - openssh server

--
+### Desktop Environment

-- Installing some flatpaks software if a display server is installed
+- Installing some flatpaks software if a display server is detected
-- Trying to ping a bunch of other machines
+- Save the KDE Plasma configuration
+- Restore the KDE Plasma configuration
+- Save the GNOME configuration
--
+- Restore the GNOME configuration